-We observed no differences in the expression of rbfox1l, rbfox2, rbfox3a and rbfox3b between WT and mutant rbfox1^{sa15940} adult fish (Supplementary Figure 4).
-We also found that rbfox1l expression in the WT adult brain was very low compared to the expression of the other rbfox genes in this tissue, as its Cq is much higher in the RT-qPCR analysis (Supplementary Figure 5).
+We explored the expression levels of the four other rbfox zebrafish genes in both adult brains and 3dpf larvae.
+We observed no differences in the expression of rbfox1l, rbfox2, rbfox3a and rbfox3b in brain between WT and mutant rbfox1^{sa15940} adult fish (Figure 2B) and in the expression of rbfox1l, rbfox2 and rbfox3a between WT and mutant rbfox1^{sa15940} larvae (Figure 2E).
+The expression of rbfox3b was slightly reduced in homozygous mutant rbfox1^{sa15940} larvae compared to WT and HZ (WT vs. HOM: p = 0.049, HZ vs. HOM: p = 0.011, Figure 2E).
+We also found that rbfox1l expression in the WT adult brain was very low compared to the expression of the other rbfox genes in this tissue, as its Cq (quantification cycle value) is much higher in the RT-qPCR analysis (Figure 2C).
+Unlike in adult brains, the expression levels of all the rbfox genes in whole WT 3dpf larvae were similar, with Cq ranging between 22 and 26 (Figure 2F).